drlight17/postfix-log-viewer/README.md

 # postfix-log-viewer
 web gui for viewing parsed postfix logs

+Place files from web folder wherever you want on web server.

 Data collects by [this](https://github.com/drlight17/maillog2db) maillog2db script.

 In order to use maillog2db in web gui create mysql view with such query: